Medical Dictionary

 Anal Disorders

 You may be embarrassed to talk about your anal troubles.
-But it is important to let your doctor know, especially if you have pain or bleeding.
-The more details you can give about your problem, the better your doctor will be able to help you.
-Treatments vary depending on the particular problem.
+But it's important to let your provider know about your symptoms, especially if you have pain or bleeding.
+The more details you can give about your problem, the better your provider can help you.

 NIH: National Institute of Diabetes and Digestive and Kidney Diseases